Thrilled to have been chosen to attend an Art Direction in Film Course funded by Screen Skills and taught by the Production Designer Katie MacGregor.

 I also shot some stills for production.
 More on this soon as things need to be under wraps for now.

 Martha Tilston (Singer/Songwriter) who directed and acted as the lead, recorded a full album while filming.
 The album will be played throughout the film and released when the film goes on screen next year.

 Behind the scenes of film The Tape, Martha Tilston (Dir/Singer/Actress) takes a dip, Cornwall 2019.

 I’m working on a project about the UK Hemp Industry.
-It’s a very exciting time for alteratives to plastic and I’m looking forward to sharing and promoting what is surely the way forward for carbon zero packaging.
+It’s a very exciting time for alteratives to plastic and I’m looking forward to promoting what is surely the way forward for carbon zero packaging.